aquametalabs/django-better500s/README.md

 How it works:
 =============

-1. 500 errors (only) are caught
+1. 500 errors (only) are caught.
-2. Full debug page traceback is generated, and saved to the `UNCAUGHT_DIR`
+2. Full debug page traceback is generated, and saved to the `UNCAUGHT_DIR`.
 3. A "We're sorry / Tell us what you were doing" page loads.
 4. On load, that page ajax pings the server.
-5. On ping, the view files the log into a date-organized folder, and emails the `TO_EMAILs` with a link
+5. On ping, the view files the log into a date-organized folder, and emails the `TO_EMAILs` with a link.
 6. If the user submits a report, that report is saved to the database, tied to the log file.
 A second email is sent, with the user's report.
 7. An admin can click the view link, and see the full traceback, and the user's report.